Tilting modules and dominant dimension with respect to injective modules: Tilting modules and almost Auslander--Gorenstein algebras

-As application, we can recover Crawley-Boevey--Sauter's result. \begin{corollary}[{\cite[Lemma 1.1]{CBS17}}] Let $A$ be an artin algebra with $\gl A = 2$.
-Then $A$ is an Auslander algebra if and only if there exists a unique basic $1$-tilting and $1$-cotilting $A$-module $T \in \Fac_{1}(Q) \cap \Sub^{1}(Q)$, where $\add Q\in\proj A \cap \inj A$. \end{corollary} \begin{proof} Keep the notation in Theorem \ref{thm-almost-AG}.
-First we show the ``if'' part.
-By Theorem \ref{main-thm1}, $\dom A= \gdom{Q} A \ge 2$ holds.
-Next we show the ``only if'' part.
-Since $A$ is an Auslander algebra, we have $I=Q$ by Lemma \ref{lem-ARS-5.5-3}(2) and (3).
-Hence this follows from Theorem \ref{thm-almost-AG}(1)$\Rightarrow$(3). \end{proof}
+As an application, we can recover Pressland--Sauter's result. \begin{corollary}[{\cite[Theorem 1]{PrSa}}] Let $A$ be a non-self-injective artin algebra with $\dom A =n+1$ and let $Q$ be a maximal projective-injective direct summand of $A$.
+Then the following statements are equivalent for each $n\ge 1$. \begin{itemize} \item[(1)] $A$ is a minimal $n$-Auslander--Gorenstein algebra. \item[(2)] For each $0\le d\le n+1$, there exists a unique basic $d$-tilting $A$-module in $\Fac_{d}(Q) \cap \Sub^{n+1-d}(Q)$ which is an $(n+1-d)$-cotilting $A$-module. \item[(3)] For some $0\le d\le n+1$, there exists a unique basic $d$-tilting $A$-module in $\Fac_{d}(Q) \cap \Sub^{n+1-d}(Q)$ which is an $(n+1-d)$-cotilting $A$-module. \end{itemize} \end{corollary} \begin{proof} Let $I$ be as in Theorem \ref{thm-almost-AG}.
+If at least one of the statements (1), (2) and (3) is satisfied, then we have $2\le \id A \le \gdom{Q}A=\dom A$.
+In this case, we obtain $\add Q=\add I$ by Lemma \ref{lem-ARS}(6).
+Hence the assertion follows from Theorem \ref{thm-almost-AG}. \end{proof}

-We end this subsection with giving a generalisation of Example \ref{example-HM-KY}.
+We end this section by giving a generalization of Example \ref{ex-alag}.